Sparky4567/obsidian_ai_plugin/README.md

 ```

--   If you downloaded this plugin from GitHub repo, copy it to your .obsidian/plugins, don't forget to run within the plugins directory
+-   If you downloaded this plugin from GitHub repo, copy it to your .obsidian/plugins, don't forget to run npm install within the plugins directory

 ```
 npm install